 I first discovered Vrypac while my friends Chris and Cordelia were staying with me just after (B)East Coast 2017.
 As we went out to train one day, I noticed Chris loading up this little thing called a “Vrypac” that looked like a mix between those mesh harness packs that some of the Minnesota guys train in and one of the bags from Fastbreak.
 I was pretty surprised at the quantity of stuff Chris was able to cram into the minuscule pack, so when I found out Vrypac wanted to submit the bag for us to review, I was stoked.

 Unlike the Fastbreak series of bags from UNTAMED, Vrypac isn’t “designed” for parkour.
 I’ll hold off on judgment as to whether that’s a good or bad thing, but as far as first impressions go, there don’t seem to be any gimmicks around this bag.
 In fact, when I opened the package, there wasn’t much at all.
-A recyclable hang tag was the only packaging that came with it, and the single accessory, a sweet neoprene case to keep your phone inside while exercising, presumably to provide some additional protection from whatever other hard or wet objects may be bouncing around in your bag at the time.
+A recyclable hang tag was the only packaging that came with it along with the single accessory: a sweet neoprene case to keep your phone inside while exercising, presumably to provide some additional protection from whatever other hard or wet objects may be bouncing around in your bag.
 Inside, the pack is as simple as it gets: a single primary zipper and a thin nylon sleeve sewn against the back panel to stick…well, whatever you want I guess.

 Now at this point, a few things need to be said about the expectations that some people seem to have about training with a pack.
 No pack in the world is going to let you comfortably load your phone, laptop, books, clothes, water, first aid, wallet and the kitchen sink into it, and then conveniently and safely cling to your body as you sprint manically across roofs while dropping, rolling, and corking.
 It’s just not gonna happen, get over it.